-As hundreds of our choristers across Australia prepare for concert day, we’ll be sharing our favourite tips and tricks for getting ‘concert ready’ over the next couple of weeks in our News Section.
+As hundreds of our choristers across Australia prepare for Annual Concert, we’ll be sharing our favourite tips and tricks for getting ‘concert ready’ over the next couple of weeks in our News Section.

 Today we’re focusing on how to take care of your voice before a big performance!